The Salton Sea

 by Lynn Bremner

-In late May I spent an afternoon driving along the east coast of the Salton Sea and south to Niland, CA home of Slab City and the infamous Salvation Mountain.
+In late May I spent an afternoon driving along the east coast of the Salton Sea and south to Niland, CA home of the infamous Slab City and Salvation Mountain.

-Since this road trip article is longer than most, I’ve divided it into three separate posts for easier reading.
+Since this road trip article is longer than most, I’ve divided it into three separate articles for easier reading.
 The Salton Sea was my first stop during my most recent road trip, so let me begin there.

 The Salton Sea